-We work closely with the MHP Solution Group, a group of companies in the logistics software sector, on a variety of topics.
+We work closely with Ecovium, (Back then a group of companies: MHP Solution Group) a company in the logistics software sector, on a variety of topics.
 For example, as part of a workshop in which we provided a model for combining business practices with artistic approaches.
 By combining the tried and tested, classic processes of developing visions and strategies with elements of film art, we have succeeded in developing a powerful and collective vision of the future in the form of a film without losing sight of the entrepreneurial significance of the process: Future by Docu-Fiction.

-The combination of classic approaches to develop visions and strategies (Strategic Visioning) with elements of film helps to develop a powerful and collective vision of the future for the MHP Solution Group.
+The combination of classic approaches to develop visions and strategies (Strategic Visioning) with elements of film helps to develop a powerful and collective vision of the future for Ecovium (Back then: MHP Solution Group).
 At the same time, the imagining of the vision and mission become more tangible for target groups inside and outside the organisation.

 The interplay of methodical practice with artistic approach allows abstract terms and ideas to become concrete images that help the team both in internalising the vision and in conceptualising the strategic implementation.
 Taking on various (stakeholder) roles makes it possible to envision different perspectives and thereby focus on the essentials.
 Additionally, the collaborative design process improves team spirit and promotes collaboration.
 This enables organisations to develop a shared vision of the future and a common path of implementation, which empowers every employee to understand and pursue their own contribution both as a team and individually.
 Since all participants are significantly involved in the creation of the future through documentary fiction, it is fundamentally easier to derive concrete actions from the result.
 A split orientation helps to approach the envisaged goals step by step.

 The two- to three-day workshop is divided into two storylines that are intertwined in a variety of ways.

 The future viability of the organisation: vision, mission, goals and strategic fields of action